carlos-canovas/P5.2-Bootstrap_Collaborative_Project/README.md

 # Depences
 We used JQuery, SCSS and Bootstrap to create this page worth a minimum of 10.
+This project has been made with Github tool.

 # Authors
 ## Misco Team